 In addition, because the IRS has labeled Bitcoin an asset and not a currency, every transaction with Bitcoin has the potential to create a taxable capital gain, meaning you must report it on your tax return.
 If you spend bitcoins at a price higher than you purchased them, you’ll owe tax.

 While cryptocurrency certainly has some potential benefits, it also has serious drawbacks that so far make it unusable as a currency.
-Investors are probably best advised to take Buffett’s advice and stay away from the cryptocurrency market.
-But if you have to test it out to see what it’s all about, keep your position size small and don’t put in more than you can afford to lose.
+Investors are probably best advised to take a cautious approach with cryptocurrency, given its volatility and various risks.
+If you want to just test it out to see what it’s all about, keep your position size small and don’t put in more than you can afford to lose.